ruslo/hunter/docs/creating-new/create/cmake.rst

 any spelling errors and test the build again.
-Any remaining errors can be fixed by adding all correct but unrecognized names, string, or terms to the ``spelling`` header at the top of the document entry ``docs/packages/pkg/unrecognized-name.rst``.
-In this example, ``unrecognized-name`` would be a package name that is not in the dictionary.
+Any remaining errors can be fixed by adding all correct but unrecognized names, string, or terms to the ``spelling`` header at the top of the document entry ``docs/packages/pkg/bar-baz.rst``.
+In this example, ``bar-baz`` would be a package name that is not in the dictionary.

 .. code-block:: none
   :emphasize-lines: 1-4

   .. spelling::

-  unrecognized-name
+    bar
-  unrecognized-term
+    baz

   .. index::
-    single: unsorted ; unrecognized-name
+    single: unsorted ; bar-baz

-  .. _pkg.unrecognized-name:
+  .. _pkg.bar-baz:

 Add entries for each term until the test build completes successfully.